Wei-Parker-Guo/PhongSphere/README.md

 • -dl x y z r g b
 This adds a directional light to the scene.
 The x y z values are the direction that the light points in.
 The r g b values are it's color.
 See -pl for coordinate system notes.

+# Additonal Features for Assessment 1

+Command Line Options:

+• -toon cc1-r cc1-g cc2-b cc2-r cc2-g cc2-b
+This renders the sphere with a cartoon like artistic shader. cc1's rgb and cc2's rgb values need to be provided for cool and warm color blending.

+• -toonl layer
+This sets the layers of specular a toon can have, should be a positive nonzero interger.